-69. Operation of Bank Accounts and Money Mules: The bank shall strictly adhere to the instructions on opening of accounts and monitoring of transactions, to minimise the operations of 'Money Mules' that are used to launder the proceeds of fraud schemes (e.g., phishing and identity theft) by criminals who gain illegal access to deposit accounts by recruiting third parties that act as 'money mules'.
-The bank shall undertake diligence measures and meticulous monitoring to identify accounts which are operated as Money Mules and take appropriate action, including reporting of suspicious transactions to FIU-IND.
-Further, if it is established that an account opened and operated is that of a Money Mule, but

-STR was not filed by the concerned bank, it shall then be deemed that the bank has not complied with these directions.
+65. Operation of accounts and Money Mules: The instructions on opening of accounts and monitoring of transactions shall be strictly adhered to, in order to minimise the operations of "Money Mules" which are used to launder the proceeds of fraud schemes (e.g., phishing and identity theft) by criminals who gain illegal access to accounts by recruiting third parties which act as "money mules."
+The NBFC shall undertake diligence measures and meticulous monitoring to identify accounts which are operated as Money Mules and take appropriate action, including reporting of suspicious transactions to FIU-IND.
+Further, if it is established that an account opened and operated is that of a Money Mule, but no STR was filed by the concerned NBFC, it shall then be deemed that the NBFC has not complied with these directions.

-70. Collection of Account Payee Cheques: The bank shall not collect account payee cheques for any person other than the payee constituent.
-The bank shall, at its option, collect account payee cheques drawn for an amount not exceeding ₹50,000 to the account of its customers who are co-operative credit societies, provided the payees of such cheques are the constituents of such co-operative credit societies.
-71. The bank shall allot Unique Customer Identification Code (UCIC) while entering into new relationships with individual customers as also the existing individual customers.
-72. The bank shall, at their option, not issue UCIC to all walk-in / occasional customers provided it is ensured that there is adequate mechanism to identify such walk-in customers who have frequent transactions with them and ensure that they are allotted UCIC.
-73. Introduction of New Technologies: The bank shall identify and assess the ML / TF risks that may arise in relation to the development of new products and new business practices, including new delivery mechanisms, and the use of new or developing technologies for both new and existing products.
+66. The NBFC shall allot UCIC while entering into new relationships with individual customers as also the existing individual customers.

+67. The NBFC shall, at their option, not issue UCIC to all walk-in / occasional customers provided it is ensured that there is adequate mechanism to identify such walk-in customers who have frequent transactions with them and ensure that they are allotted UCIC.

+68. Introduction of New Technologies: The NBFC shall identify and assess the ML / TF risks that may arise in relation to the development of new products and new business practices, including new delivery mechanisms, and the use of new or developing technologies for both new and existing products.

-Further, the bank shall ensure:
+Further, the NBFC shall ensure: